OpenSourceEconomics/respy/docs/economic_model.rst

 all sectors (:math:`\beta_1 1[g(a) \geq 12] + \beta_2 1[g(a) \geq 16]`).

-In contrast to Keane & Wolpin (1997) here all linear indices only carry positive signs as this is how parameters are specified in the initialization file.
+In contrast to Keane & Wolpin (1997) here all linear indices only carry positive signs as this is how parameters are specified in the model specification.

 Occupation A
 ^^^^^^^^^^^^